icukovic/gingerbill.org-source/content/article/2019-02-01-memory-allocation-strategies-001.md

   - memory allocation theory odin
 ---

-Memory allocation seems to be something many people struggle with it.
+Memory allocation seems to be something many people struggle with.
 Many languages try to automatically handle memory for you using different strategies: garbage collection (GC), automatic reference counting (ARC), resource acquisition is initialization (RAII), and ownership semantics.
 However, trying to abstract away memory allocation comes at a higher cost than most people realize.

 Most people are taught to think of memory in terms of the stack and the heap, where the stack is automatically grown for a procedure call, and the heap is some magical thing that you can use to get memory that needs to live longer than the stack.
 This dualistic approach to memory is the wrong way to think about it.
 It gives the programmer the mental model that the stack is a special form of memory[^stack-pointer] and that the heap is magical in nature.
-[^stack-pointer]: Most architectures do have a dedicated stack register but that is added because it is used quite frequently and practically made sense.
+[^stack-pointer]: Most architectures have register dedicated as a pointer to the stack, that is added because it is used frequently and pragmatically makes sense to do so.

 Modern operating systems virtualize memory on a per-process basis.
 This means that the addresses used within your program/process are specific to that program/process only.
 Due to operating systems virtualizing the memory space for us, this allows us to think about memory in a completely different way.
 Memory is not longer this dualistic model of _the stack_ and _the heap_ but rather a monistic model where everything is virtual memory.
 Some of that virtual address space is reserved for procedure stack frames, some of it is reserved for things required by the operating system, and the rest we can use for whatever we want.
 This may sound similar to original dualistic model that I stated previously, however, the biggest difference is realizing that the memory virtually-mapped and linear, and that you can split that linear memory space in sections.